No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 Inconsistent Photo Quality Doesn’t Have to Be a Problem Anymore

-In-house approaches and studios can’t give food delivery apps what they need.
+In-house approaches and studios can’t deliver what food delivery apps need.

 Snappr can.
 It’s been tested.